oddbird/css-sandbox/src/sasslike/mixins-functions.md

   declaration-output is disallowed or ignored in non-nested contexts.
 {% endnote %}

+These features are popular for reducing code repetition, and encouraging consistent use of best practice.
+Removing the reliance on pre-processors would further simplify maintenance for CSS authors -- while providing new client-side functionality:

+- Passing cascaded custom-properties as arguments.
+- Adding media/support and other client-side conditions to function logic.

 Sass provides some built-in core functions, but (so far) does not provide core mixins.